Dentures Mesquite

 Full Dentures

-Full or complete dentures work to replace an entire arch simultaneously.
-They typically use a gum-colored base while partial dentures use one made from metal.
+Complete dentures work to replace an entire arch simultaneously.
+They typically use a gum-colored base, while partial dentures use one made from metal.

 How Dentures Are Made